“Staying safe” – a narrative review of falls prevention in people with Parkinson’s – “PDSAFE”

 Developing computational algorithms & machine-learning techniques, to transform cross-sectional imaging data to a longitudinal picture and reconstruct the sequence of disease progression.

-A significant hurdle in developing therapeutics and care models for Alzheimer’s disease that work for people of all ethnic and racial backgrounds is the recruitment and retention of traditionally underrepresented groups in clinical trials.
+A hurdle in developing Alzheimer’s theraputics that work for people of all ethnicities is recruitment & retention of underrepresented groups in clinical trials

 AI can predict which people who attend memory clinics will develop dementia within two years with 92% accuracy, a largescale study concludes